Overview

-The Protestant Church of Tabriz, also known as the Anglican Church, stands as a captivating testament to faith, boasting a distinctive and beautifully adorned tower.
+The Protestant Church of Tabriz, also known as the Anglican Church, is a remarkable symbol of faith in northwestern Iran, featuring a distinctive tower and elegant architectural details that captivate visitors.

 History